Sijtje van der Lende

 After retirement she worked as a skating coach with various teams in the Netherlands, and in 1994 became the first female national coach.
-Her last professional speedskatingteam was VPZ (2005-2008).
+Her last professional speed skating team was VPZ (2005–2008).
 From 2008 till the Olympic winter games at Vancouver in 2010 she works with the national team of China.
 At the moment she's advisor for Topteam North Netherlands, a group of talented young speed skaters in this district.